When out in the wild, we encounter different animals, the majority of which have parts that we might want to extract.

 This will make poaching, an avenue that does not generate the government any money, all the more illegal and harder.

 5. It Controls the Animal Population

 In an ecosystem, each animal depends on the other.
 For instance, an antelope will feed on grass, and a lion will eat the antelope.
 When the lion dies, it decomposes and provides better grass for more antelopes to feed on.
 It is a continuous loop that should never stop.

 What if there are more lions than antelopes?
 The process halts and many will starve.
-Trophy hunting, therefore, takes out some of these animals so that their population is controlled and the process proceeds on as it should.
+Trophy hunting, therefore, helps keep the animal population in a perfect equilibrium to prevent some members of the food chain from becoming extinct.

 Trophy hunting’s biggest competitor is ecotourism.
 The former takes out some animals while the former allows for tourists to come and see said animals.
 In places where ecotourism is not viable, trophy hunting will most likely help out by creating conservation incentives.

 When done properly, trophy hunting can benefit local people, through employment, availability of money, and, of course, the presence of food in the form of meat.
 If done correctly, and if the money goes to the right people, it will create incentives for the locals to tolerate wild animals without killing them.

 Amazing Facts of Trophy Hunting

 Now that you understand the benefits of trophy hunting, here are some of the amazing facts you need to know: